python/peps/pep-0481.txt

 them to peps@python.org.
 This process is unfriendly towards non-comitter contributors as well as cumbersome for comitters seeking to accept the patches sent by users.
-In contrast, the Pull Request workflow style enables non techincal contributors, especially those who do not know their way around the DVCS of choice, to contribute using the web based editor.
+In contrast, the Pull Request workflow style enables non technical contributors, especially those who do not know their way around the DVCS of choice, to contribute using the web based editor.
 On the committer side, the Pull Requests enable them to tell, before merging, whether or not a particular Pull Request will break anything.
 It also enables them to do a